. It was written by a woman calling herself "Crazed Writer" and "FrolloFreak". It's the sweeping, romantic tale of how a

 - Homeschooled Kid: Quasimodo - despite being in his 20's - is visited in the bell tower by both Frollo and Danisha for lessons.
 Danisha's lessons include early American history and African-American poetry.

-- Informed Attractiveness: And how!
+- Informed Attractiveness: And.
+Freaking.
+How!
 The author repeatedly goes out of her way tell us what a sexbomb Frollo is, when in reality he looks like this. ◊

 - In Name Only: Frollo.
 If you didn't see it at first, wait until he tells Danisha that he doesn't believe in witchcraft.